If Kiani Arkus Gardner could be a superhero, she would be Storm and use her superpowers to control the weather.

 “I had my physical coming of age in the very democratic state of Hawaii.
-I had my academic coming of age in Missouri, a swing state, at WUSTL, which is highly political.
+I had my academic coming of age in Missouri, a highly political swing state.
 I spent my professional years engaged in North Carolina during the Obama era,” said Gardner.

 She knows that there is not just one way to do politics.
-By running for Congress, Gardner is providing Alabama with a choice – one it would normally not have.
+By running for Congress, Gardner provides Alabama with a choice – one it would not have.

 Historically, Democrats have not run for almost any position in Alabama.
 “That means come November, you don't have choices,” explained Gardner.
 “I believe in democracy and that a strong opposition forces everyone to be better.
 I refuse to raise my children in a place where there is not any power to your vote because your vote must go to one person.”